inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 board works.
 And made many changes to it.

 ### Known bugs in
-Push player is wrong, when other players are in a corner Wrong start player
+Push player is wrong, when other players are in a corner
+Wrong start player

 ## Task 3
-The project build, test and runs this way…
+See `README.md -> How to run`

 ### Manual test and how to run them